tsmodels/tsdistributions/README.md

 parameterized in terms of the mean, standard deviation, skew and shape, with the GH distribution having 2 shape parameters.

-The currently implemented distributions are shown below.
+Currently implemented location-scale family distributions:

 | Distribution                        | Function | Parameters | Notes             |
 |:------------------------------------|:--------:|-----------:|:------------------|